 Grand Bazaar and Spice Market in Istanbul

-Shoes, clothes, linen, jewels and housewares — you name it, and you can find it in the famous Grand Bazaar.
-One of the oldest and largest markets in the world, this famous Turkish landmark covers 61 streets with 4,000+ shops.
+Shoes, clothes, linen, jewels and housewares — you name it, and you can find it in the famous Grand Bazaar Shopping Center.
+One of the oldest covered bazaars and largest markets in the world, this famous Turkish landmark covers 61 streets with over 4,000 shops.

-Here are some quotes from some friends of their first experiences as well as some of the photos taken one afternoon spent inside the hectic maze of streets where shopkeepers and shoppers, both locals and tourists, mingle easily within the Grand Bazaar.
+Here are some quotes from some friends of their first experiences as well as some views and images taken one afternoon spent inside the hectic maze of streets where shopkeepers and shoppers, both locals and tourists, mingle easily while drinking Turkish coffee within the Grand Bazaar covered market.

-“When I first stepped foot in Istanbul’s Grand Bazaar, my senses were assaulted by a wide variety of new smells, sights, and sounds.
+“When I first stepped foot inside the Grand Bazaar in Istanbul, my senses were assaulted by a wide variety of new smells, sights, and sounds.
 It was an incredible, life-changing experience.
 I didn’t care for the touristy kitsch that now dominates the historic market, but that didn’t curb my experience.
-The arched ceilings, crowds, and an unlikely run-in with a master silversmith made for an unforgettable trip.” — Daniel Kwan, Curiosity in Focus
+The arched ceilings, crowds, and an unlikely run-in with a master silversmith made for an unforgettable trip.” — Daniel Kwan

 I’ve since been back on two other occasions and my impressions have done a complete turnaround.
 And my last visit was my favourite by far.
 I finally plucked up the courage to make some purchases, to do the dance with the merchants showing off their fine apricots, peppercorn blends, and perfume oils.
 Now I wouldn’t dream of going to the city without scheduling a stop.” — Vanessa Chiasson